LogoBibGenie Docs

 Ask and search

-Summarize papers, explain figures, search your library, compare articles, or use paid-plan web search to gather public information.
+Summarize papers, explain figures, search your library, compare articles, use OpenAlex for public scholarly records, or use paid-plan web search to gather public information.

 Organize and save